indy-viberr/stowaway/README.md

                 a human in chat.
 Clean invoices recommended for billing.
 ```

-Runtime is **OpenClaw**: a heartbeat wakes the agent every 30 minutes, it audits whatever arrived, and it messages you in Telegram only when there's money on the table.
+Runtime is **OpenClaw**: a heartbeat wakes the agent every 30 minutes, it audits whatever arrived, and it messages you in Slack, via Composio, only when there's money on the table.
 See [`ARCHITECTURE.md`](ARCHITECTURE.md) for the full design and [`skill/SKILL.md`](skill/SKILL.md) for the agent wiring.

 ## Run it